Turkey Condemns Greek Newspaper Headline Abusing Erdogan - UrduPoint

 He urged Greece to bring to account those responsible for the "shameless" action.

+"Insulting a foreign leader is nothing but a sign of helplessness and lack of reason, and does not fall within the scope of press freedom or freedom of expression," he said.

-The Greek foreign ministry said on Friday freedom of expression and of the press were fully protected in the EU member country but added: "The use of offensive language is contrary to our country's political culture and can only be condemned."
+The Greek foreign ministry had said on Friday freedoms of expression and the press were fully protected in the EU member country but added: "The use of offensive language is contrary to our country's political culture and can only be condemned."
 The two NATO countries are already locked in a heated dispute over energy exploration in contested waters in the eastern Mediterranean.

-Turkey's deployment last month of a research vessel prompted the neighbours to stage rival air and naval drills in strategic waters between Cyprus and the Greek island of Crete.
+Turkey's deployment last month of research vessel Oruc Reis prompted the neighbours to stage rival air and naval drills in strategic waters between Cyprus and the Greek island of Crete.

 Last weekend, Ankara pulled the vessel back to the shore for maintenance and replenishment after its one-month mission.

+But Turkey extended the operations of another research vessel, Barbaros Hayrettin Pasa, off Cyprus until October 18, according to a message on Friday on maritime alert system NAVTEX.

+Turkey's drill ship Yavuz will also remain off Cyrus until October 12.

-Erdogan said on Friday Turkey wanted to give diplomacy a chance and did not rule out a meeting Greek Prime Minister Kyriakos Mitsotakis via videoconference or in a third country.
+Erdogan said on Friday he wanted to give diplomacy a chance with Oruc Reis pulled back on the port and did not rule out a meeting Greek Prime Minister Kyriakos Mitsotakis via videoconference or in a third country.

+French President Emmanuel Macron, whose country backs Greece in the dispute, welcomed the Turkish leader's willingness for dialogue, saying southern European leaders had delivered a similar message to Turkey during a meeting in the Corsican city of Ajaccio last week.

+"In Ajaccio, we sent a clear message to Turkey: Let's reopen a responsible dialogue, in good faith, without naivety.
+This call is now also that of the European Parliament.
+It seems to have been heard.
+Let's move on," he tweeted in French and Turkish.